j-easy/easy-states/README.md

 ## Latest news

-* 03/07/2017: Version 1.0.1 is released with a small change in the `artifactId`.
-See details in the [release notes](https://github.com/j-easy/easy-states/releases).
-* 08/06/2017: Version 1.0.0 is out.
-See release notes [here](https://github.com/j-easy/easy-states/releases).
+* 13/03/2020: Version 2.0.0 is now released!
+This version is based on Java 8 and comes with a number of enhancements.
+Take a look at the [release notes](https://github.com/j-easy/easy-states/releases) for all details.

 ## What is Easy States?